 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Peitz Service Experts Heating & Air Conditioning Expert will investigate other parts of your furnace first.
-Several other issues can also cause the error code, like a congested vent or cracked hose.
+Before replacing the switch, your Peitz Service Experts Expert will investigate other parts of your furnace first.
+A handful of other issues can also create the error code, like a congested vent or cracked hose.

 If your pressure switch needs to be replaced, you can plan to pay between $40 to $350.

-If you require furnace repair, trust the professionals from Peitz Service Experts Heating & Air Conditioning to understand the fault code and fix the issue to your standards.
+If you need furnace repair, turn to the professionals from Peitz Service Experts to diagnose the fault code and fix the issue to your satisfaction.

 Call us at 605-223-0307 or schedule an appointment online today.